 Can people be addicted to THE PROCESS of bingeing and purging?
 Sort of, yes.
 Bingeing and Purging releases dopamine and gives a sense of relief.
 AND like drugs or alcohol, it turns your brain off, at least momentarily so you can stop all the intense thinking that is so painful.

 But being a food addict isn’t the same as being an alcoholic or drug addict.
 If someone is a hard core alcoholic and they abruptly stop drinking, they can wind up having seizures and dying during detox.
 The same with many drugs.
 But this doesn’t happen with food.
 Some people report having flu like symptoms when they “detox” from sugar.
 But this isn’t really true.
 What happens is that when people start ketogenic diets, their body goes through a change when they enter ketosis.
 But it’s not sugar detox – that’s not even a real thing.
-It’s made up by diet culture to sell “detox diets” and green juice detoxes, etc. In the times that I’ve not had coffee or tea in the morning, after about 24 hours of no caffeine, my body goes through insane withdrawal, I get horrific migraines, I even vomit.
+It’s made up by diet culture to sell “detox diets” and green juice detoxes, etc. This is a shame, too, as there are many products out there designed to detox your body in a different way to how diet culture works.
+Detox supplements (such as the ones you can find Here) are used to help the body clean itself out and get rid of any negative toxins in the body.
+In the times that I’ve not had coffee or tea in the morning, after about 24 hours of no caffeine, my body goes through insane withdrawal, I get horrific migraines, I even vomit.
 Caffeine has a real physical addiction over you.
 Food doesn’t, not in that same way.
 I’m sure that many people will reply to this and tell me that they have gone through withdrawal from sugar, my assumption is that it was because you were going into a ketogenic diet which would create these sorts of symptoms.

 Now, it’s true that the food industry does some borderline unethical things with food.
 There are food scientists who use the exact proportions of salt, sugar and fat to make certain packaged food HIGHLY PALATABLE.
 Which can feel addictive.
 It can feel like you are unable to stop eating once you start eating these highly palatable foods.
 But that’s also because you have it in your mind that you are not supposed to be eating these foods, so your brain goes to “this is the last time I can eat this… so I’m going to eat as much as I can and then tomorrow I’m starting my clean eating…” that’s the black and white thinking that is activated.
 And the black and white thinking can make one feel like an addict.